ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-10-navigating-the-mlops-landscape.md

 ### Footnotes

-[^1]: I admit that there's some level of bias here.
-I describe myself as an ML Researcher that *knows* software engineering, not necessarily an ML Engineer (lol to be honest I don't know!).
-From my experience, I gained some validation primarily because I know how to write software, that's why I hugely advocate learning software eng'g.
+[^1]: I admit that there's some level of survivorship bias here.
 [^2]: I'm well aware that I simplified these two personas (hopefully not to the point of caricature), for the roles inside a data science team differs from one company to the other.
-Thanks for bearing with me!
-If there's a better way to think about these personas so that my analysis becomes richer, please let me know in the comments below!
-[^3]: I know, "People over process.
-Individuals and interactions over processes and tools."
-I want to follow a *reverse progression* of this philosophy to give myself an easier launching pad to discuss the tooling landscape.